oconnor663/bao/README.md

 ./target/release/bao --help
 ```

-[`tests/bao.py`](tests/bao.py) includes a Python implementation designed
+[`tests/bao.py`](tests/bao.py) is a fully functional second
-to be as short and readable as possible.
+implementation in Python, designed to be as short and readable as
+possible.
+It's a good starting point for understanding the algorithms
+involved, before diving into the Rust code.

 There is `no_std` support if you set `default-features = false` in your
 `Cargo.toml`.
 Most of the standalone functions that don't obviously